Western African Ebola epidemic: United States

 A fourth case was identified on 23 October 2014, when Craig Spencer, an American physician who had returned to the United States after treating Ebola patients in Western Africa, tested positive for the virus.
-This case, however, had no relation to those originating from Duncan.
 Spencer recovered and was released from hospital on 11 November.

 Countries with medically evacuated cases

-A number of people who had become infected with Ebola were medically evacuated for treatment in isolation wards in Europe or the US.
+Many people who had become infected with Ebola were medically evacuated for treatment in isolation wards in Europe or the US.
 They were mostly health workers with one of the NGOs in Western Africa.
-With the exception of a single isolated case in Spain, no secondary infections occurred as a result of the medical evacuations.
+Except for a single isolated case in Spain, no secondary infections occurred as a result of the medical evacuations.
 The US accepted four evacuees and three were flown to Germany.

 France, Italy, the Netherlands, Norway, Switzerland, and the United Kingdom received two patients (and five who were exposed).

 Unrelated outbreak in the Democratic Republic of the Congo

-In August 2014, the WHO reported an outbreak of Ebola virus in the Boende District, part of the northern Équateur province of the Democratic Republic of the Congo (DRC), where 13 people were reported to have died of Ebola-like symptoms.
+In August 2014, the WHO reported an outbreak of the Ebola virus in the Boende District, part of the northern Équateur province of the Democratic Republic of the Congo (DRC), where 13 people were reported to have died of Ebola-like symptoms.
 Genetic sequencing revealed that this outbreak was caused by the Zaire Ebola species, which is native to the DRC; there have been seven previous Ebola outbreaks in the country since 1976.
 The virology results and epidemiological findings indicated no connection to the epidemic in Western Africa.

-The index case was initially reported to have been a woman from Ikanamongo Village, who became ill with symptoms of Ebola after she had butchered a bush animal.
-However, later findings suggested that there may have been several previous cases, and it was reported that pigs in the village may have been infected with Ebola some time before the first human case occurred.
 The WHO declared the outbreak over on 21 November 2014, after a total of 66 cases and 49 deaths.